Ryan Cao

 Notion in Web Development

-This article may contain outdated information, as it is more than two years old.
+This article likely contains outdated information, as it is around 5 years old.

 If you hadn’t heard of it, Notion is a wonderful workspace that allows you to take notes, create wikis, manage databases (Airtable-style, not Postgres-style), etc. It’s a great service that’s quickly growing, and in this article, we are going to talk about how Notion can be used in web development.